Latex: Non-articulated laticifers

 In the milkweed and spurge families, on the other hand, the laticiferous system is formed quite differently.
 Early in the development of the seedling, latex cells differentiate, and as the plant grows these latex cells grow into a branching system extending throughout the plant.
 In many euphorbs, the entire structure is made from a single cell – this type of system is known as a non-articulated laticifer, to distinguish it from the multi-cellular structures discussed above.
 In the mature plant, the entire laticiferous system is descended from a single cell or group of cells present in the embryo.

 The laticiferous system is present in all parts of the mature plant, including roots, stems, leaves, and sometimes the fruits.
 It is particularly noticeable in the cortical tissues.
-Latex is usually exuded as a white liquid, but is some cases it can be clear, yellow or red, as in Cannabaceae.
+Latex is usually exuded as a white liquid, but in some cases it can be clear, yellow or red, as in Cannabaceae.